The Shackleton Mountain Challenge: Guest writer Maksymilian Rębisz

 I was standing on the ridge and looking ahead.
 This very moment was fulfilled with pure happiness.
 I liked the thought that the year was 1916 and the view we were just looking at was indeed the view of the Stromness Bay on South Georgia.

 We took photographs.
-I brought out my old Kodak camera and prepared it.
-Although it actually didn’t work out I can recall the very moment of clicking the 100 year-old button in order to capture some of the outstanding landscape.
+I brought out my old Kodak camera which, although it didn’t work at all, it was so fun to have.
+I can recall the very moment of clicking the 100 year-old button in order to imitate capturing some of the outstanding landscape.

 The weather was excellent literally for five minutes and when we just set out the way down, a complete fog surrounded us.
-The snow was soft again and we started traversing the slope blindly.
-We pushed on and after another hour of drowning in the snow up to our knees we actually reached the very foot of the mountain.
+In soft snow, we pushed on and after some time of drowning in up to our knees we actually reached the very foot of the mountain.

 The Shackleton Challenge was done.
 The goal has been accomplished.
 It was amazing feeling.
 I was really happy to be alive, thrilled about the great adventure we had just carried out, glad to see all these long months of preparations put through and, furthermore, quietly moved by Shackleton’s achievement and my own commemorating of it.
 It was a gentle and very constructive feeling.